 I won the Rocky Mountain News "Top of the Rockies, Best Colorado Candy Shop" award in 2004, was included in Culinary Colorado, a book of the best Colorado eatery's, and was written up in Sunset Magazine in 2005 as the best place in Colorado to get chocolate for Valentines Day...
 But... my shop was becoming a platform for what I was meant to do... bringing accurate awareness to Diabetes and destroying the stigma associated with Diabetes to improve outcomes for people with Diabetes.

 Have I hit bumps along the way?... certainly...

 When I took well meaning advice that didn't take function and mechanisms into account the results were quick, and I took big hits.

-Last year I lost my best friend at age 50 (18 years T1D)... and my sister in law, who also passed away last year at age 62, from Type 1 Diabetes complicated by lack of understanding about the disease.
+Last year I lost my best friend at age 50 (18 years T1D)... and my sister in law, who also passed away last year at age 62, from surgical complications due to lack of understanding about Type 1 Diabetes.